lexibank/tlopo/out/vol3/chapter8.md

 ### 2.5.
 Macaranga spp., P sa 'osa 'o, Bnavenue (Euphorbiaceae)

 There are a number of species of M acaranga growing in the Bismarcks and the Solomons and appearing as the glosses of items in the cognate sets below, but they are all rather similar.
 All are shrubs or small tre1es, usually 5-10 m and occasionally 15 m tall.
-Their saplings need light and do not flourish in primary forest, so they are found where the habitat is more open and oflten in gar- den regrowth or secondary forest ([Powell 1976](../references.md#source-Powell1976), [Peekel 1984](../references.md#source-Peekel1984):305-207, [Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988): 196-197, [Wheatley 1992](../references.md#source-Wheatley1992):99-101, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 147, [Hviding 2005](../references.md#source-Hviding2005): 109, 148).
+Their saplings need light and do not flourish in primary forest, so they are found where the habitat is more open and oflten in garden regrowth or secondary forest ([Powell 1976](../references.md#source-Powell1976), [Peekel 1984](../references.md#source-Peekel1984):305-207, [Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988): 196-197, [Wheatley 1992](../references.md#source-Wheatley1992):99-101, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 147, [Hviding 2005](../references.md#source-Hviding2005): 109, 148).

 From the Bismarcks to Vanuatu much the same uses are Figure 8.2 M acaranga tanarius. reported for M acaranga species.
 The lightweight wood is used for rafters, wall frames and roof battens where better timber is not available, and for cages for pet birds.
 The wood is fast-burning and good for roasting food.
 The leaves are used to clean children's noses and for personal hygiene.
 Additionally the Bola of New Britain use the wood for outrigger booms, the leaves for wrapping, and the fruit for medicinal purposes ([Lentfer 2003](../references.md#source-Lentfer2003), Powell1976).